OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  Simulation

+  -  Translation Flags

     -  *Matching Algorithm* – sets the matching algorithm for simulation.

     -  *Index Reduction Method* – sets the index reduction method for simulation.

+    -  *Show additional information from the initialization process* - prints the information from the initialization process

+    -  *Evaluate all parameters at compile time* - makes the simulation more efficient but you have to recompile the model if you want to change the parameter instead of re-simulate.

+    -  *Enable analytical jacobian for non-linear strong components* - enables analytical jacobian for non-linear strong components without user-defined function calls.

+    -  *Enable pedantic debug-mode, to get much more feedback*

+    -  *Enable parallelization of independent systems of equations (Experimental)*

+    -  *Enable experimental new instantiation phase*

+    -  *Additional Translation Flags* – sets the translation flags see :ref:`omcflags-options`

   -  *Target Language* – sets the target language in which the code is generated.

+  -  *Target Build* – sets the target build that is used to compile the generated code.

-  -  *Target Compiler* – sets the target compiler for compiling the generated code.
+  -  *C Compiler* – sets the C compiler for compiling the generated code.

-  -  *OMC Command Line Options* – sets the OMC command line options for the simulation.
+  -  *CXX Compiler* – sets the CXX compiler for compiling the generated code.

   -  *Ignore __OpenModelica_commandLineOptions annotation* – if true then ignores the __OpenModelica_commandLineOptions
      annotation while running the simulation.